-TUCSON, AZ — The masked man who is suspected of the abduction of Nancy Guthrie appears to have been at her front door earlier than Feb.
-1, the night police believe she was kidnapped, sources familiar with the investigation told ABC News.
+TUCSON, AZ — The masked man who is suspected of the abduction of Nancy Guthrie appears to have been at her front door before the night police believe she was kidnapped, sources familiar with the investigation told ABC News.

-The image the FBI released of the suspect at her front door, without a backpack, was captured by her Nest doorbell camera on a day before the suspected abduction, the sources said.
+The image the FBI released of the suspect at her front door, without a backpack, was captured by her Nest doorbell camera before the suspected abduction, the sources said.

 See previous coverage surrounding the search for Nancy Guthrie in the player above.